micaelavaucher/tesis2025/README.md

 app_file: ./streamlit_app.py
 ---

-# 🌱 PAYADOR - Dynamic Text Adventure Generator
+# 🌱 IVIE - Incrementally Validated Interactive Experiences

-PAYADOR is an innovative AI-powered system that generates dynamic text adventure worlds using Large Language Models (LLMs).
+IVIE is an innovative AI-powered system that generates dynamic text adventure worlds using Large Language Models (LLMs).
 It addresses the world-update problem in Interactive Storytelling through a minimalist approach to grounding language models on structured data.

 ## 🎮 Features